Masjid al-Haram: Era of Muhammad

-Upon Muhammad's victorious return to Mecca in 630 CE, him and a number of the Sahaba including Ali broke the idols in and around the Kaaba, similar to what, according to the Quran, Abraham did in his homeland.
-Thus ended polytheistic use of the Kaaba, and began monotheistic rule over it and its sanctuary.
+Upon Muhammad's victorious return to Mecca in 630 CE, he and a number of the Sahaba including Ali broke the idols in and around the Kaaba, similar to what, according to the Quran, Abraham did in his homeland.
+This ended polytheistic use of the Kaaba, and began monotheistic rule over it and its sanctuary.

+Rashidun era

+The mosque has been expanded by caliph Umar in 637 CE by 1,500 m^{2}, in response to the increasing number of Muslims, its area has reached a total of 3,600 m^{2}, another expansion was carried out by caliph Uthman where the covered porticoes have been introduced for the first time.

 Umayyad era

-The first major renovation to the mosque took place in 692, on the orders of Abd al-Malik ibn Marwan.
+In 682, the ruler of Mecca Abd Allah ibn al-Zubayr, who opposed the Umayyads following the death of Mu'awiya I carried an expansion that increased the total area to 7,465 m^{2}, and following the reconquest of Mecca by the Umayyads in 692, the first major renovation to the mosque took place on the orders of Abd al-Malik ibn Marwan.
 Before this renovation, which included the mosque's outer walls being raised, the mosque was a small open area with the Kaaba at the center.
-By the end of the 8th century, the mosque's old wooden columns had been replaced with marble columns and the wings of the prayer hall had been extended on both sides along with the addition of a minaret on the orders of Al-Walid I. The spread of Islam in the Middle East and the influx of pilgrims required an almost complete rebuilding of the site which included adding more marble and three more minarets.
+By the end of the 8th century, the mosque's old wooden columns had been replaced with marble columns and the wings of the prayer hall had been extended on both sides along with the addition of a minaret on the orders of Al-Walid I.

+Abbasid era

+The next expansion of the mosque was sponsored by the Abbasid caliph al-Mansur between 754 and 757.
+This was followed by a major expansion begun by his successor, Caliph al-Mahdi, in 779.
+This work was completed shortly after him by his successor, Caliph al-Hadi, which made the made the mosque's total area to reach 28,000 m^{2}, this was the largest expansion to the size of the mosque until the Saudi era, except for two further extensions by the caliph al-Mu'tadid in 894–5 and by the caliph al-Muqtadir in 918, but it retained its overall form from this period until the later Ottoman renovations.